“Retained EU law could cost our shipbuilding industry billions even after transition and MPs have NO plans to fix it.”

 BJ’s Joker is picking up on his reputation of course, but in cartomancy it means ‘all change’.
 It can mean a risk taker.
 It can mean tricky dealings, or recklessness, but what it never means is stupid.

 JH’s Three of Diamonds is a good communicator and team worker.
 But for significance it lacks the weightiness of The Joker.
 In cartomancy, BTW, it does not usually matter if a card comes out right way or not.

 But again, The Joker seems to be making some additional comment attached to Mr Johnson’s personal life and relationship matters.
-Here is someone with an irregular domestic situation going on, but this is not someone who is a ‘womaniser’ on anything like the scale of a John F Kennedy, or a David Lloyd George, and by their final public record have they been judged by posterity, and in view of the gravity of their times, I’d say rightly so, and perhaps the jury of public opinion could stay out for now at least, on the merits of Boris Johnson the Prime Minister.
-But of course it won’t and he will just have to deal with it.
+Here is someone with an irregular domestic situation going on, but this is not someone who is a ‘womaniser’ on anything like the scale of a John F Kennedy, or a David Lloyd George, and by their final public record have they been judged by posterity, and in view of the gravity of their times, I’d say rightly so.
+Perhaps the jury of public opinion will stay out for now at least, and concern itself only with the performance of Boris Johnson the Prime Minister.
+But of course it won’t.

 The Other Candidates